Modern Indian History: Concise UPSC Notes, Timelines & Practice

 Fun Facts

-Before 1857, sepoys were sometimes allowed leave to attend village festivals and agricultural duties.
+Before 1857, sepoys were sometimes allowed leave to attend village festivals and agricultural duties, a practice curtailed post-1857.

-Indian regiments fought not only in India but also in distant wars like Boxer Rebellion (China, 1900).
+Indian regiments fought not only in India but also in distant imperial conflicts like the Boxer Rebellion (China, 1900) and wars in South Africa.

 Mains Key Points

-The army was the most crucial pillar of British imperial control in India, combining conquest, suppression, and external service.
+The army was the most crucial pillar of British imperial control, responsible for internal security and external conquest.

 Prelims Strategy Tips

-Post-1857, recruitment favoured Sikhs, Gurkhas, and Punjabi Muslims.
+Post-1857, recruitment was favored among Sikhs, Gurkhas, and Punjabi Muslims (the 'martial races' policy).

 Artillery remained almost entirely under European control.